ical.event

 The full range of calendar events specified by a recurrence set is referenced

 by referring to just the uid.
-The recurrence_id
+The recurrence_id allows reference of an individual

 instance within the recurrence set.